 Contracting in the Netherlands: A Guide for International Contractors

-This guide will get you started on how to contract in the Netherlands as a foreigner, and which payment methods are best for you.
+This guide will get you started on contracting in the Netherlands and which payment methods are best for you.
 You will also learn tax rates and residency, social security contributions, and work permit requirements.

 Do I need a visa to be a contractor in the Netherlands?